Rabilu Musa

-Rabilu Musa (12 December 1971 – 9 December 2014), known as Dan Ibro, was a Nigerian professional Hausa comedian, Nollywood actor, filmmaker, and director.
+Rabilu Musa (12 December 1971 – 9 December 2014), known as Dan Ibro, was a Nigerian comedian, actor, filmmaker, and director in Kannywood film industry.

+Early life

 Ibro attended Danlasan Primary School, located in Warawa and later moved to Government Teachers College Wudil all in his birth state.
 He joined the Nigerian Prison Service in 1991 and served in the civil service.
-Ibro quits civil service and later joined the movie industry with his first movie, Yar Mai Ganye, which promoted his career.
+Ibro quit civil service and later joined the movie industry with his first movie, Yar Mai Ganye, which promoted his career.